Penn Law launches innovative program in Latin American and Latino Studies Program

 as overseas fieldwork in Mexico, Ecuador, Haiti, Cuba, and Costa Rica.

-And in recent years the Law School has become a magnet fro legal
+And in recent years the Law School has become a magnet for legal

 scholars from the region, including several resident visiting scholars